-With a smart meter, consumers can be confident that they're only paying for the energy they use.
-Smart meters provide accurate readings, directly to their supplier, meaning no more estimated billing, missed readings, or confusion over consumption.
+With a smart meter, consumers can be Now that billing is as accurate as possible, Smart meters increase consumers' trust energy they use.
+Smart meters provide meaning no more estimated billing, missed identify key periods to implement energy increased level of support, in shorter time. readings, or confusion over consumption.